Family Offices in the Middle East - Outlook and Services 2025

-Family offices are growing in the Middle East because there is a demand for a corporate-like structure from wealthy families to manage their growing wealth and assets.
+Family offices in the Middle East are growing at a rapid pace, as the wealthiest of families in the region demand formalized, corporate-likes structure to manage their growing assets.

-To understand how these family offices came to being and what they’re looking for, let’s first look at the overall wealth landscape of the region.
+To understand how these family offices came to being, what they’re looking for, and the environment they're in, let’s first look at the overall wealth landscape of the region.

 From Oil to So Much More